rajeevdhaka/rajeevdhaka/README.md

         self.language_spoken = ["Hin_IN", "en_US"]

     def say_hi(self):
-        print("Thanks for dropping by, hope you find some of my work interesting.")
+        print("Thanks for dropping by,hope you find some of my work interesting.")

 me = SoftwareEngineer()